I’ve installed the Connector, but I can’t open or place Libris files with it

 If you need to create a log for another problem, click the Clear Log File button in the Preferences panel, then repeat the logging process above.

-Note: please do not leave the Write to Log File option turned on after you've sent the log file to Client Services.
+Note: please do not leave the Write to Log File option turned on after you've sent the log file to Technical Support.
 The logging process writes a lot of debugging information to disk, and Connector performance will suffer if it's left on.